edaveglobal/chat-app/README.md

 # Beepo Chat
-Realtime chat applicat with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend
+Realtime chat application with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend

 ## Usage
 ```